 ii) Wikipedia TLD List

-For this second type, how should ICANN interact with such emerging industry standards and how should it exert its role as the coordinator of the single authoritative root for the Internet?
+For this second type, how should ICANN continue to identify, list and interact with such emerging industry standards and how should it exert its role as the coordinator of the single authoritative root for the Internet?

-Furthermore, the JIG also identified a question of whether ICANN should review whether such emerging industry services may be a result of missing service from the root or the IANA TLD database?
+Furthermore, the JIG also identified a question of whether the emerging industry standards may cause issues in the future as many new TLDs (including IDN ccTLDs and IDN gTLDs) are added to the root more frequently.
+More importantly, if they are not fully synchronized with the root zone database, it may jeopardize the principle of a unique and consistent authoritative root system for the DNS.
+In relation to this discussion, a further question was raised on whether such emerging industry services may be a result of missing service from the root or the IANA TLD database?
 For example, should IANA collect and provide information of the list of second level registries operated by existing TLD registries?

 3. Which areas should ICANN focus its efforts and exert its influence on?